vpakarinen2/vpakarinen2/README.md

 - 🎯 Prioritizing clean docs and user-focused interface design
 - ⚡ Always optimizing for speed and usability

-I'm currently looking for remote roles as an AI Engineer / ML Tools Developer / Backend Developer.
+I'm currently looking for remote roles as an AI Engineer / Backend Developer.

 ## Support